 In the absence of measures to determine the level of need and location of veterans seeking beneficiary support from military charities, there is a need to explore a proxy measure.
-Whilst there has been extensive research regarding area-level hardship in the wider population within the UK [8, 10-12], there is little, if any, research which has been undertaken to determine area level hardship in the veterans population and whether the socio-economic and geographical characteristics of that hardship differ from that of the general population.
-Moreover, within the UK there is no single government department that maintains a constant record of veterans: the health and social needs of UK veterans are provided for by the National Health Service (NHS) and local government social services, alongside the wider population.
-When undertaking research on the UK veteran population, the persistent challenge is always the lack of a current record on all who have served and their current whereabouts.
+While there has been extensive research regarding area-level hardship in the wider population within the UK,8 10-12 there is little, if any, research which has been undertaken to determine area-level hardship in the veteran population and whether the socioeconomic and geographical characteristics of that hardship differ from that of the general population.
+Moreover, within the UK there is no single government department that maintains a constant record of veterans: the health and social needs of UK veterans are provided for by the NHS and local government